bestdan/crontweets/Setup.md

 ## Overview
-What `crontwit` does is very simple:
-* Creates and validates a `tweet_db` database of tweets.
-* Creates and validates a `schedule` you want to post on.
-* Checks if the current time matches a schedule item, and posts any matching tweets.

-In this guide, I'll go through:
 - Getting and storing your twitter credentials
 - Making, using and storing your `schedule` and `tweet_db` files
 - Setting up crontabs and shell scripts